derickr/dbgp/debugger_protocol.rst

 debugger sessions, the debugger engine should assume that the IDE does not.
 The IDE can use the feature_set command with the feature name of 'multiple_sessions' to notify the debugger engine that it supports multiple session debugging.
-The IDE may also query the the debugger engine specifically for multithreaded debugging support by using the feature_get command with a feature name of 'language_supports_threads'.
+The IDE may also query the debugger engine specifically for multithreaded debugging support by using the feature_get command with a feature name of 'language_supports_threads'.